mui/material-ui/docs/src/app/components/pages/get-started/serverRendering.md

 ## Server Rendering

-When using Material UI with server rendering, we must use the same environment for the server and the client.
+When using Material-UI with server rendering, we must use the same environment for the server and the client.
 This has two technical implications.

 ### Autoprefixer

-First, Material UI has to use the same user agent for the auto prefixer.
+First, Material-UI has to use the same user agent for the auto prefixer.
 On the client side, the default value is `navigator.userAgent`.
 But on the server side, the `navigator` is `undefined`.
-You need to provide it to Material UI.
+You need to provide it to Material-UI.

 The `userAgent` can take one of the following values:
 - a regular user agent like